10 Ideas for an Eco-Friendly Wedding with Marquees

 Flowers are beautiful, no doubt, and they bring a certain grace to event marquees.
 But consider greenery that you can source for free.

-Potted plants such as succulents can be placed inside your marquee.
+Potted plants such as succulents can be placed inside your wedding marquees.
 These can double up as a favour too.
 There are two benefits to this – the first is of course, the planet, and second is that your guests will have a keepsake from your wedding several years down the line!

 4. Prevent heaps of packaging